Caleb Meakins: Death

 On 20 February 2020, Caleb was fatally injured in a car crash, en route to Bole International Airport in Addis Ababa.
 A homeless man took Caleb to the nearest Korea Hospital, despite the emergency treatment costing 70,000 birr.
-Similarity, treatment at St. Paul's Hospital was too expensive.
-He died in hospital on the eighth day.
-An autopsy report concluded that Caleb died from a severe head injury with skull fracture in left side of back and caught cervical vertebrae.
+Similarly, treatment at St. Paul's Hospital was too expensive.

+He died in the hospital on the eighth day.
+An autopsy report concluded that Caleb had died from a severe head injury with a skull fracture in the left side of the back of his head and caught cervical vertebrae.
 He also had a lung infection.
-Caleb remained otherwise resilient after surgeons removed blood clot in his back and insert chest drains in his lung, but then quickly deteriorated into critical condition.
+Caleb had remained otherwise resilient after surgeons removed a blood clot in his back and inserted chest drains into his lungs, but then quickly deteriorated into a critical condition.

 On 28 February, his family announced his death on social media:

 Hey friends, we come with heavy hearts to share with you all that our dear Caleb went to be with our Heavenly Father at 17:40 today and is now in glory.
 He passed away peacefully and without any pain.
-We are all still shock.
+We are all still in shock.
 This doesn't feel real.
 We are feeling such deep pain and sorrow but feel comfort that he has been reunited with his creator and is now in glory.
 Join us while we grieve and thank God for Caleb's life and the huge impact he has had on all our lives We love you, Meakins family.

 Vigil observance was held on 2 March in International Evangelical Church in Addis Ababa.